zamriibr/ui-chat-llm/readme.md

 # UI-CHAT-LLM

 This example ui to communicate with azure function and OpenAI API.
-Next..
+Next.. oo